 Nothing Remarkable on thursday but only being with the Indians all day so shall slip it.
 This day left Cresaps & went up to the Mouth of Patersons Creek & there swum our Horses over got over ourselves in a Canoe & travel’d up the following Part of the Day to Abram Johnstones 15 miles from the Mouth where we camped.

 Travelld up the Creek to Solomon Hedges Esqr. one of his Majestys Justices of the Peace for the County of Frederick where we camped.
 When we came to Supper there was neither a Cloth upon the Table nor a Knife to eat with but as good luck would have it we had Knives of [our] own.

 Travell’d over to the South Branch (attended with the Esqr.) to Henry Vanmetriss in order to go about Intended Work of Lots.

 Travell’d up the Branch about 30 Miles to Mr. James Rutlidge’s Horse Jockey & about 70 Miles from the Mouth.

 This Morning went out & Survey’d five Hundred Acres of Land & went down to one Michael Stumps on the So.
 Fork of the Branch.
 On our way Shot two Wild Turkies.

 This Morning began our Intended Business of Laying of Lots.
 We began at the Boundary Line of the Northern 10 Miles above Stumps & run of two Lots & returnd to Stumps.

 Early this Morning one of our Men went out with the Gun & soon Returnd with two Wild Turkies.
 We then went to our Business.
 Run of three Lots & returnd to our Camping place at Stumps.

-George Washington's first career as a surveyor from 1747-1752 was brief but successful, endowing him with an intimate knowledge of the backcountry and its inhabitants, a small fortune in land, and a reputation for courage and integrity.Learn More
+George Washington's first career as a surveyor during the 1740s and 1750s, endowing him with an intimate knowledge of the backcountry and its inhabitants, many tracks of land, and a reputation for courage and integrity.Learn More